FPPasswordManager/FingerprintPasswordManager/README.md

 2. Since **passwords are stored locally in users' mobile phone**, we do not need to trust any third party server.
 Moreover, we utilize user fingerprint for authentication.
 As long as the users' mobile phones are secure, our password manager may maintain high security level.

+## Installation

+1. Install extension directory to chromnium-based browser, switch developer mode on, simply upload the directory to chrome://extensions

+2. Install the ios directory to users iphone

 ## Workflow Illustration

 ### ID Registration